elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 ---
 Lead: Elin
-Duration: 110 min
+Duration: 110 min (8.1 - 20 min, 8.2 - 40 min, 8.3 - 50 min)
 Title: Releases and use of unique identifiers
 To cover:
 - What is a PID and why is it useful for training materials
 - Different strategies for adding DOIs for training materials
 - Connecting a GitHub repository with Zenodo to assign a DOI
 - Use releases in GitHub to make new versions
 To Reuse:
 - chapter 10 FAIR trianing handbook -> https://elixir-europe-training.github.io/ELIXIR-TrP-FAIR-training-handbook/chapters/chapter_10/
 ---

 !!! success "Learning Outcomes"
+    - Explain what unique persistant identifiers are is and their benefits
+    - List and differentiate the types of unique identifiers that are relevant for publishing and sharing training materials
     - Compare different strategies for unique identifiers for training material
-    - Create versioned DOIs for training material in a GitHub repository
+    - Create versioned DOIs for training materials

-## 8.1 Unique identifiers for training materials (20 min)
+## 8.1 Unique identifiers for training materials

 ### What is a unique persistent identifier (PID)?